Amatetzu/LED_FIB/README.md

 # Our little project

-TTask: Visualize the Fibonacci numbers on a 12-LED strip using a lot of colors.
+Task: Visualize the Fibonacci numbers on a 12-LED strip.
 ---
 ## Quick refresher: What are these numbers?